 Others speakers included County Commission Chair Mark Jerrell, U.S. District Judge Frank Whitney, May 20th Society Board Member Matthew Ridenhour and Chief Justice of the North Carolina Supreme Court Paul Newby.

-They included Tom Polk, who shares the same name as his descendant, Thomas Polk, who was a commander in the local militia and the primary author of the Mecklenburg Declaration.
+They included Tom Polk, who shares the same name as his ancestor, Thomas Polk, a commander in the local militia and the primary author of the Mecklenburg Declaration.

 An intersection transported through time

-Tuesday's celebration included a performance by the U.S. Army Old Guard Fife and Drum Corps from Fort Myers, Virginia.
+Tuesday's celebration included a performance by the U.S. Army Old Guard Fife and Drum Corps from Fort Myer in Northern Virginia.

 After local officials delivered remarks, costumed reenactors performed scenes from the "Meck Dec" story, including a messenger delivering news of the Battles of Lexington and Concord, followed by a reading of the declaration on the Mecklenburg courthouse steps.

-The declaration was then passed to a reenactor on a horse playing Capt.
+The declaration was passed to a reenactor on a horse playing Capt.
 James Jack who rode off to deliver the document to Philadelphia.
-A small group of militia men raised their muskets and fired into the air, and two others fired a cannon.
+A small group of militia men raised their muskets and fired, and two others fired a cannon.